Tanzania Driving Advice and Car Hire Info

 Driving in Tanzania

 Tanzania drives on the left.
-You will need an international driving permit to rent a car.
+You will need your own licence and an international driving permit to rent a car.
 Main roads between major towns are normally paved and maintained, but most roads will deteriorate after wet weather.
 During the rainy season (late March to mid-June), many roads in Tanzania, both urban and rural, are passable only with four-wheel-drive vehicles.In towns, main roads are usually paved but side roads aren’t and are often in poor condition and may only be passable with high-clearance vehicles.
-Traffic lights are often out of order, and care should be exercised at any junction as many drivers disregard signals.
+Traffic lights are sometimes out of order, and care should be exercised at any junction as many drivers disregard signals.
 Excessive speed, unpredictable driving habits, and the lack of basic safety equipment on many vehicles pose serious traffic hazards.
-Buses and lorries in particular often display terrible standards of driving and may overtake on blind bends and hills.
+Buses and lorries in particular often display poor standards of driving and may overtake on blind bends and hills.
 Be particularly wary if a bus or lorry is approaching or when attempting to overtake one.
 You should avoid travelling at night, especially away from towns – Pedestrians, cyclists, and animals are often encountered on unlit roads after dark, as are slow-moving trucks and cars traveling without lights.
 Carjacking and other related crimes are more common in Cities at night.
+There are frequent police road blocks.
+If you’re stopped by the police, ask to see identification before making any payments for traffic violations.
+If you’re involved in a road accident, co-operate with the local police.

-If you want to rent a car for a self drive safari, there are numerous websites offering advice such as the one below.
+If you want to rent a car for a self drive safari, there are numerous websites offering deatiled advice.
 You should decide at the planning stage whether you want to camp or stay in lodges.
 You should also have an idea of which National Parks you intend to visit and share this with the rental company.
 They can offer advice on what vehicle you’ll need and also provide some specific advice on the locations , driving times etc. It may seem at odds with the whole ethos of self driving but in my experience, its well worth taking a local guide with you on at least one day.
 They will spot wildlife that you would never see yourself.
 Ask the rental company for advice on arranging a guide.

 Tanzania Car Rental –